justboil/admin-one-vue-tailwind/README.md

 ### Laravel 12.x integration

-This dashboard can be integrated with Laravel 12.x Breeze Inertia + Vue.js stack.
+This dashboard can be integrated with Laravel 12.x Inertia + Vue.js stack.
 [Check guide](https://github.com/justboil/admin-one-vue-tailwind/tree/master/.laravel-guide) for more information

 ## Docs